Invest in your photography skills and experience a place like no other.

 FAQs

-• You can either drive or fly directly into Port Hardy.
-This small coastal town is located on Vancouver Island which is accessible by car, boat and air.
+• Port McNeill is a small coastal town located on Vancouver Island which is accessible by car, boat and air.

 Driving: If you’re travelling from Vancouver or the mainland you’ll need to catch a ferry to either Nanaimo or Victoria.
 Google maps will be able to direct you efficiently.
 It’s roughly 5.5hrs from Victoria and 4hrs from Nanaimo.